(The following is a guest post by Andrew Mentock…)

 Nelson’s Wharariki Beach is my friend Cory’s pick for the best beach in New Zealand.
 Cory has lived in New Zealand for several years now and has been all over the beautiful country.

 The beach is gorgeous and features several magnificent rock formation.
 The beach is just about as far north as one can get on the South Island and is also a little secluded, so it’s not the greatest place to blog.
 However, it is a fantastic place to relax at while you take a break from work.

 Given New Zealand’s 14,000 kilometers of coastline, it safe to say that there are plenty of other beaches I could have added to this list.
 If I missed your favorite, please let me know in the comments section.

 Bio: Andrew Mentock is a freelance writer with a passion for interviewing others and sharing their story.
-He can be found making fresh sushi, talking basketball or rereading The Elements of Style.
 He is a frequent contributor to several blogs and online publications.
 Samples of his work can be found at http://clippings.me/andrewmentock